Nextleaf Solutions Acquires Water-Soluble Technology for Cannabis Beverages

 VANCOUVER, Sept.
 23, 2019 /PRNewswire/ - Nextleaf Solutions Ltd. ("Nextleaf", "OILS", or the "Company") (CSE: OILS) (OTCQB: OILFF) (FSE: L0MA) announced today it has entered into an agreement to acquire intellectual property pertaining to water-soluble cannabinoid formulations.
 Based around a Nano and Micro Emulsification process, the technology utilizes food grade emulsifiers already approved by Health Canada.
 These water-soluble cannabinoids are shelf stable, resulting in no constituent separation, and boast a rapid onset time.

-"This nanotechnolgy increases onset time from over 90 minutes to less than 10 minutes when consuming cannabinoids in a beverage.
+"This nanotechnology increases onset time from over 90 minutes to less than 10 minutes when consuming cannabinoids in a beverage.
 We believe this represents a quantum leap for the industry, as fast onset is a pre-requisite for mass market acceptance of THC and CBD infused drinks." said Paul Pedersen, CEO of OILS.

 Under the agreement, OILS will acquire the processing methodology and ingredient formulation from a private company led by a team with extensive experience in emulsifying hydrophobic molecules into various matrixes.
 The developers combine expert chemical engineering with tenured experience from one of the largest Canadian dairy product manufacturers.
 "This is a cannabis specific innovation built on proven and validated food and beverage technology," said Ryan Ko, Chief Technology Officer of Nextleaf Solutions.
 "The technology and formulation allow for versatile application into hot or cold liquids, semi-solid, or solid mediums.
 Homogeneity is crucial for a reliable consumer experience so that every bite or sip delivers a consistent amount of cannabinoids."